-Living Will vs. Trust: Definitions and Differences
+Living Will vs. Living Trust: Definitions and Differences

 What Is a Living Will?

-You might be in an irreversible coma or you're suffering from a terminal illness.
-You're no longer lucid and can no longer express to your caregivers what steps you want to take to preserve—or not to preserve—your life.
+You might be in an irreversible coma, or maybe you're suffering from a terminal illness.
+You're no longer lucid and you can no longer express the steps you want taken to preserve—or not to preserve—your life.
 Do you want your heart resuscitated if it stops?
 Would you rather not be placed on a ventilator even if it means saving your life?

 A living will is specifically designed to deal with how you feel about life-ending versus life-sustaining procedures.

-A living will can also address issues of palliative care and organ donation.
-It allows you to express your wishes at a time when your life is not yet threatened and you're thinking clearly – you can express everything in advance.
+It can also address issues of palliative care and organ donation.
+It allows you to express your wishes in advance at a time when your life is not yet threatened and you're thinking clearly.

 A living will can be incorporated into an advance medical directive, a legal document that allows you to designate someone else to make health care decisions for you if you're unable to do so yourself.

-An advance medical directive is not the same thing as a living will because a living will doesn't name or appoint anyone else to speak for you.
-It simply states your wishes and under what circumstances you want health care providers to attempt to prolong your life or to cease life-sustaining measures.
+An advance medical directive isn't the same thing as a living will because a living will doesn't name or appoint anyone else to speak for you.
+It merely states your own wishes in advance and explains under what circumstances you want health care providers to attempt to prolong your life or to cease life-sustaining measures.

 What Is a Living Trust?

 A living trust is a legal entity created by an individual to hold and own his assets after he transfers them into the trust's ownership.
-This property is invested and spent for the benefit of the beneficiary, who is typically the trustmaker himself—the person who created the trust.
-It's managed by a trustee, who is also usually the trustmaker, at least when the living trust is revocable.
+This property is typically invested and spent for the benefit of the beneficiary, who is typically the trust maker himself—the person who created the trust—at least during his lifetime.

-One Small Similarity
+There's One Similarity